-Inflammatory breast cancer (IBC) is a poorly understood form of aggressive breast cancer.
-Women with IBC typically present with a short history of significant breast enlargement and redness of the skin.
+Women with inflammatory breast cancer (IBC) typically present with a short history of significant breast enlargement and redness of the skin.
 Other possible symptoms include breast or underarm pain, a sensation of heat in the breast, skin ridging, and an orange peel-like appearance of the overlying skin.

 Time is of the essence in this type of breast cancer—treatment should be undertaken by an experienced medical team and should be swift and aggressive.
 While the prognosis for IBC patients can be unfavorable, survival rates have shown some improvement over time.
 Because IBC is so rare, no population studies have investigated the associations between IBC and consumption of specific foods.
 However, there have been a few laboratory studies that have evaluated the impact of food or food extracts on IBC.
 For example, cruciferous vegetables, green tea and reishi mushroom have been reported to inhibit the growth or progression of IBC.
 On the other hand, copper- and aluminum-containing foods, cookware, jewelry and personal care products probably should be avoided.